 1. Overtime – If you are employed and working on a job where deadlines need to be met then overtime is a great way to increase your earnings.
 Especially as overtime is often paid at a higher hourly rate.

 2. Agency work – if you are starting out then working for an agency is an option.
 This will allow you to gain the confidence and experience to then go on to apply for contracts direct to building and contracting companies.

-3. Up-skilling – if you want to progress in your career as an electrician then taking further training to improving your grade could increase your earning potential.
-Courses to consider are the C&G 2394/95 Inspection & Testing Courses – For Approved Electrician status and the C&G 2396 Electrical Design course – For Site Technician status.
+3. Up-skilling – if you want to progress in your career as an electrician then taking further electrician training to improve your grade could increase your earning potential.
+Electrical Courses to consider are the C&G 2394/95 Inspection & Testing Courses – For Approved Electrician status and the C&G 2396 Electrical Design course – For Site Technician status.